-In IMC conduit manufacturing, A1 includes all upstream impacts associated with the production of raw materials used, including steel coil, zinc coating, and protective paints.
+In RMC manufacturing, A1 includes all upstream impacts associated with the production of raw materials used, including steel coil and zinc coating.

 A2, transport to factory

 The information module "transport to factory" covers transport of raw materials and other inputs from the supplier to the factory.
 Primary data was collected on transport distances and modes for this project.
 Where more than one supplier provided identical raw materials, a mass-weighted average distance was determined per mode.
 Average distances apply to the entire quantity of supplied materials, inclusive of any excess weight required to account for yield losses.